peacefulrobot/docs/pr-agile-process.md

 Functional Iteration Structure

-Iterations are time-boxed within ~ 4 weeks.
-SHOULD go through a functional task per day[1], until there are personnel to own the individual task.
+Iterations are time-boxed within ~3 weeks.
+Go through a functional task per day, until there are personnel to own the individual task.

 1. Planning